clyman88/Engineering_4_Notebook/README.md

 ### Assignment Description

-This assignment required the creation of a button that would automatically shut down the raspberry pi without having to manual put in a shutdown command.
+This assignment required the creation of a button that would automatically shut down the raspberry pi without having a user manually input a shutdown command.

 ### Evidence